 One or two servers in the cluster are configured as live stream repeater origins and the rest are configured as live stream repeater edges.
 The origins are also configured as Wowza Load Balancers.

-Round Robin DNS would be used to resolve the origin and load balancer domain names.
+Round Robin DNS can be used to resolve the origin and load balancer domain names.

-Encoders would connect to the origins and the players would connect to the edges via the load balancer.
+Encoders connect to the origins and the players connect to the edges via the load balancer.

-Media Cache would be used on the edge servers to retrieve VOD content from a central video library.
+Use Media Cache on the edge servers to retrieve VOD content from a central video library.

-HTTP connections could be served using a cluster of HTTP caching proxies or CloudFront instead of many Wowza media servers.
-Regular proxies would require a different load balancer and CloudFront could work out to be too expensive over a long term of high use.
+HTTP connections can be served using a cluster of HTTP caching proxies or CloudFront instead of many Wowza Streaming Engine servers.
+Regular proxies require a different load balancer, and CloudFront could be too expensive over a long period of heavy use.

-New clusters could be started in a different region where Geographical DNS can be used to direct connections to the closest region.
+New clusters can started in a different region where geographical DNS can direct connections to the closest region.

-The main difference between this and the above solution is how the load balancing is done.
-Instead of Wowza Load Balancer, one or two 3rd-party load balancers are used to handle a high number of connections.
-There may be a number of player that aren't compatible with Wowza Load Balancer but will work with the 3rd-party load balancer.
+The main difference between this and the previous solution is how the load balancing is done.
+Instead of Wowza Load Balancer, one or two third-party load balancers are used to handle a high number of connections.
+There may be a number of player that aren't compatible with Wowza Load Balancer but will work with the third-party load balancer.

 Again, HTTP caching proxies or CloudFront could be used for the HTTP connections.